 What now?
 Universe!
 Do I really have to make this happen!

-I ended up engaging many wonderful speakers and great sponsors, being in Huffingtont Post and London LIVE TV .
-And now, only on its second year, we are taking Festival Of Doers to Zurich on 14.9.2018.
+I ended up engaging many wonderful speakers and great sponsors, being in Huffington Post and London LIVE TV .
+And, only on its second year, we took Festival Of Doers to Zurich in 2018.

 And I believe you have some big ideas you are carrying inside without you knowing.